Beginning May 1st 2025.

 Equipment.

-This will be an expedition of minimal needs and requirements.
-I will be contending with the cold and unpredictable Scottish winter weather, so I need to pay attention to personal warmth and nighttime comfort.
-I’m confident I will achieve this.
-After all, I survived the winter of 2022/23 living from a sea kayak and kayaking the Scottish West Coast!
-I am choosing to bivouac and not use a tent because I want to experience the challenge of this experience.
-My version of a bivouac will be the use of a waterproof ‘bivvy bag’ in conjunction with a lightweight waterproof ‘bivvy sheet’ (tarpaulin).
+I am choosing to camp in a tarp tent because I want to experience the challenge of this experience.
 My walking poles will be used as supports for the shelter I create every night.
 With my sea kayaking skills in keeping essential items dry, I’m confident I’ll have dry clothes to don and a dry sleeping bag to climb into every night.
 My cooking and eating apparatus will be minimal and lightweight.
 Certainly enough to meet my needs to brew hot drinks and cook my dehydrated food.
 I will be well equipped with good winter clothing and waterproof wear.
 I will also carry the necessary equipment to address any emergency situations I may face.

 Personal Experience.

 Many people will know of me as a man who is a passionate sea kayaker.
 However, I’m also highly experienced in mountaineering and backpacking.
-In fact my first solo adventure was walking the Pennine Way from north to south in 1982 when I was nineteen years old as part of an overall 900 mile walking expedition around northern England that year.
-I went on to work for Outward Bound for many years where I lead groups through the mountains in Wales, the Lake District, Lesotho and Zimbabwe.
+In fact my first solo adventure was walking the Pennine Way from north to south in 1982 when I was nineteen years old, as part of an overall 900 mile walking expedition around northern England that year.
+I went on to work for Outward Bound for many years where I led groups through the mountains in Wales, the Lake District, Lesotho and Zimbabwe.
 I used to be an avid fell runner too.

 Following Me ‘Live’.